michaelhpet/quicknlp/CONTRIBUTING.md

 - Summarization
 - Grammar checking

 These algorithms are considerably performant and fairly accurate.
-However, they algorithms are open to improvement, especially support for more options, output format, and accuracy.
+However, they are open to improvement, especially support for more options, output format, and accuracy.
 You are welcome to explore the existing implementations and submit any opinion, proposals, or inovation whatsoever.